Central & South America

 Saturday Organic Market

-If you happen to be in Santa Teresa on a Saturday, head to the organic market which kicks off at 3pm all year long.
+If you happen to be in Santa Teresa on a Saturday, head to the organic market which kicks off at 3pm.
 You’ll be able to get your hands on fresh produce, coffee, local chocolate and tasty bites as well as crafts and jewellery—perfect if you need to take some presents home.
 There’s also live music and it’s right on the beach so even if you don’t need anything, head down and enjoy the vibes.

 Yoga